ignace-computing/DiffEqParareal.jl/README.md

 where `n` is the index of the coarse timepoints, `k` is the iteration number, and `C` and `F` are coarse and fine solution operators respectively.

 TO DO:
-- [ ] Fix parallel execution.
-For now it only works correclty serially.
+- [ ] Make it run correctly in parallel.
+Best way forward is to run and read through`test_pararealParallel.jl`.
+In `pararealParallel.jl` I have added several suggestions for parallellism (using `Threads`, `Polyester` or `FLoops`), but none of them is working actually.
+I am not sure how we can resolve this.
-- [ ] Once it works in parallel, test scalability.
+- [ ] Test parallel scalability.
-- [ ] Add both interesting applications!
+- [ ] Add and experiment with interesting applications.
-- [ ] Once all the above is done, add attractive applications, such as the Lorenz system.